marshmallow-code/flask-smorest/docs/response.rst

 which is returned as is.

-Those alternative responses can be documented using the :meth:`Blueprint.response <Blueprint.alt_response>` decorator.
+Those alternative responses can be documented using the :meth:`Blueprint.alt_response <Blueprint.alt_response>` decorator.
 Its signature is the same as ``response`` but its parameters are only used to document the response.

 A view function may only be decorated once with ``response`` but can be decorated multiple times with nested ``alt_response``.